 If you don’t have health insurance, you could be eligible for Health First Colorado (Colorado’s Medicaid Program), which has open enrollment year-round.
 And if you make too much money for Health First Colorado, the Connect for Health Colorado marketplace can help you learn if you qualify for federal assistance.
-Open enrollment at Connect for Health Colorado starts November 1, so now is a great time to start researching your options.

 Frequently Asked Questions About Health Coverage

 - What is the open enrollment period for Connect for Health Colorado?

 - Can I enroll in coverage after the annual open enrollment period has closed?

 - Is there an open enrollment period for Health First Colorado (Colorado’s Medicaid Program)?